trajanov/BigDataAnalytics/Notebooks/README.md

 [Python-LogisticRegression_CostFunctionParts_Example.ipynb](Python-LogisticRegression_CostFunctionParts_Example.ipynb): This Jupyter notebook contains an example implementation of logistic regression in Python, along with an explanation of the different parts of the cost function.

-[Python-Overfitting and Regularization.ipynb](Python-Overfitting and Regularization.ipynb): This Jupyter notebook covers the concepts of overfitting and regularization in machine learning, with examples and visualizations in Python.
+[Python-Overfitting and Regularization.ipynb](Python-Overfitting%20and%20Regularization.ipynb): This Jupyter notebook covers the concepts of overfitting and regularization in machine learning, with examples and visualizations in Python.

 [Spark-Example-01-Spark-Word-Count-Example.ipynb](Spark-Example-01-Spark-Word-Count-Example.ipynb): This Jupyter notebook provides a basic example of using Apache Spark to count the occurrences of words in a text file.

-[Spark-Example-02-RDD%20Basics.ipynb](Spark-Example-02-RDD%20Basics.ipynb): This Jupyter notebook covers the basics of working with Resilient Distributed Datasets (RDDs) in Apache Spark.
+[Spark-Example-02-RDD Basics.ipynb](Spark-Example-02-RDD%20Basics.ipynb): This Jupyter notebook covers the basics of working with Resilient Distributed Datasets (RDDs) in Apache Spark.

-[Spark-Example-03-RDD%20transformations.ipynb](Spark-Example-03-RDD%20transformations.ipynb): This Jupyter notebook contains examples of various transformations that can be applied to RDDs in Apache Spark.
+[Spark-Example-03-RDD transformations.ipynb](Spark-Example-03-RDD%20transformations.ipynb): This Jupyter notebook contains examples of various transformations that can be applied to RDDs in Apache Spark.

-[Spark-Example-04-Not%20to%20use%20transformations.ipynb](Spark-Example-04-Not%20to%20use%20transformations.ipynb): This Jupyter notebook explains some transformations in Apache Spark that can be computationally expensive and should be avoided.
+[Spark-Example-04-Not to use transformations.ipynb](Spark-Example-04-Not%20to%20use%20transformations.ipynb): This Jupyter notebook explains some transformations in Apache Spark that can be computationally expensive and should be avoided.

 [Spark-Example-05-Flight-dataset.ipynb](Spark-Example-05-Flight-dataset.ipynb): This Jupyter notebook provides an example of using Apache Spark to analyze flight data.

-[Spark-Example-06-Join%20Operation%20on%20RDD.ipynb](Spark-Example-06-Join%20Operation%20on%20RDD.ipynb): This Jupyter notebook provides examples of how to perform join operations on RDDs in Apache Spark.
+[Spark-Example-06-Join Operation on RDD.ipynb](Spark-Example-06-Join%20Operation%20on%20RDD.ipynb): This Jupyter notebook provides examples of how to perform join operations on RDDs in Apache Spark.

 [Spark-Example-07-RDD-Dataframe-Examples-Operations.ipynb](Spark-Example-07-RDD-Dataframe-Examples-Operations.ipynb): This Jupyter notebook provides examples of how to work with RDDs and DataFrames in Apache Spark.